Radio Shack Views including some history and other photos.

 participation in EME.
 I helped Fred and Susan Telewski,

-EME station was first put on the air in November 23, 1975, so
+era.
+The EME station was first put on the air in

-we could work a group at the large dish at Stanford
+November 23, 1975, so we could work a group at the large dish

-returned the next morning in daylight to get a photo of the
+AM.
+I returned the next morning in daylight

-antenna before it was moved to Fred's back yard where it did
+to get a photo of the antenna before it was moved to Fred's

-paper by Joe, W6FZJ.
+W6FZJ.
 (Remember him?)
-Great fun --
+Great fun -- many thanks

-many thanks to Fred & Susan.
+to Fred & Susan.

 WA7TZY,